 There are three different RH mounts, some allow the engine to sit higher or lower than the others.
 If the mount is now up too high, slot the bolt holes for the engine bracket, and slide the mount up on the block the thickness of the plate, then tighten.
 This will lower the engine a bit.

-Alternatively, you can put the mount on the last accessory bosses (as in the photo of the Yellow A14 block), which is 26mm (1") farther forward.
-To do this, you will need to redrill the lower hole on the engine mount bracket, 8mm over.
+Alternatively, you can put the mount on the last accessory boss, which is 26mm (1") farther forward than early blocks.
+With this choice, you will need to redrill the lower hole on the engine mount bracket, 8mm over.
 And you will still need to slot the mounts and use a flat plate.
 Nothing gained, but it takes a little more work this way.

 Right Side Mount

 Right side (spark-plug/oil pump/starter side) engine mount bracket is practically the same Late vs Early.

-The only thing you might need to do is Measure engine installed angle and if you need to lower it a little bit, slot the bracket bolt holes (where it bolts to the engine) slow you can mount it slightly higher.
+The only thing you might need to do is Measure engine installed angle and if you need to lower it a little bit:

 For the cleanest look, instead of using adaper plates, you may cut and re-weld the brackets so they fit just so.
-You can fabricate the LH and RH brackets to have the 35cm offset and be a bit lower.
+You can fabricate the LH and RH brackets to have the 35mm offset and be a bit lower.

 Discussions and Details